-(b) Accordingly, an appointment under this section may be made regardless of whether the defendant is financially able to obtain adequate representation.
+(b) Therefore, an appointment under this section may be made regardless of whether the defendant is financially able to obtain adequate representation.
 In such cases, compensation will be determined by the judicial officer according to CJA hourly rates and case compensation maximums.

 (c) The Administrative Office of the U.S. Courts’ (AO) Defender Services Office should be consulted regarding appointment and payment procedures.
 If, during the course of the proceedings, a pro se defendant who is financially able to retain counsel elects to do so, the court's appointment of an attorney under 18 U.S.C. § 3006A(c) may be terminated.

 In any case in which appointment of counsel has been made under the CJA and the court subsequently finds that the person is financially able to obtain counsel, such appointment should be terminated using Form CJA 7 (Order Terminating Appointment of Counsel and/or Authorization for Distribution of Available Private Funds).